ikeadrift/jankyscroll/README.md

 http://zweig.co/jankyscroll/

+# jankyscroll.js

+## A Javascript scrolling plugin that doesn't need to exist.

 ## [<span class="octicon octicon-link"></span>](#welcome-to-github-pages)Welcome to **jankyscroll**

 Jankyscroll makes your website's UX undeniably worse.
 Let's talk about a couple ways you could delude yourself into thinking you want this.